kumo-js/kumo/README.md

 Tool to build, deploy, and manage AWS Lambda functions.

-Apex (you probably know more than me):
+Apex:
 - Centred around lambda
 - Supports GoLang
 - Uses raw sdk calls to create resources
-- Seems support some kind integration with terraform for creating other aws resources but does not seem very stable (looking at github issues)
+- Seems support some kind integration with terraform for creating other aws resources but does not seem very stable at this stage (based on github issues)

 ### Gordon